Sports Photo Automation 7 – CSV/TSV Data

 Add a header starting with “resize-” followed by the Layer Name that will be auto scaled.
 In the data section, add the scaling method of X, Y or A. The scaling methods are as follows.

-XM – Scales horizontal – It works similar to X mode, except it will only resize if the new text is longer than the original text in the template.
-If the new text is shorter then it will not scale at all.
+XM – Scalesthe same as X except will only scale if the new text is longer than the text in the template.
+Shorter text is not scaled.

-YM – Scales vertical – It works similar to X mode, except it will only resize if the new text is longer than the original text in the template.
-If the new text is shorter then it will not scale at all.
+YM – Scales the same as Y except will only scale if the new text is longer than the text in the template.
+Shorter text is not scaled.

-AM – Scales angled – It works similar to X mode, except it will only resize if the new text is longer than the original text in the template.
-If the new text is shorter then it will not scale at all.
+AM – Scales the same as A except will only scale if the new text is longer than the text in the template.
+Shorter text is not scaled.

 Text Scaling Spreadsheet format